SciML/diffeqr/README.md

 ### 1D SDEs

 Solving stochastic differential equations (SDEs) is the similar to ODEs.
-To solve an SDE, you use `sde.solve` and give two functions: `f` and `g`, where `du = f(u,t)dt + g(u,t)dW_t`
+To solve an SDE, you use `diffeqr::sde.solve` and give two functions: `f` and `g`, where `du = f(u,t)dt + g(u,t)dW_t`

 ```r